Living in Black Bear Country

 - Rinse empty food containers and wrappers; place in plastic bags to seal in odors.
 Bleach trash containers regularly.

 - Avoid odorous materials in garbage until pick-up day.
 Keep these “smelly” items in the freezer or wrap securely in newspaper with a few mothballs to mask odors and place in plastic before discarding.

 - To learn about bear proof garbage containers you can purchase for home and business use, go to BearProofInc.com.

 - The Minnesota Department of Natural Resources also has information and diagrams of bear proof dumpsters and garbage containers.
 Click here to visit the page.

-- If you have bird feeders (including hummingbird) bring them in at night or hang out of reach of bears (at least 10 feet in the air) on wire suspended between 2 trees.
-Or even better – bring them in for the duration of the bear active season.
+- If you have bird feeders, including hummingbird, bring them in at night or hang out of reach of bears at least 10 feet in the air on wire suspended between 2 trees.
+Or, even better, bring them during May thru early September, which is when bears are most active.
 Use spill pans to prevent seeds from reaching the ground.
-For a design of a system to hang feeders out of the reach of bears, click

 - Use only non-food items in a compost pile or use electric fence to protect it from curious bears.
 Sprinkling the heap with lime assists the composting process and is an effective odor reducer.